Did I work on that bike?

 |I worked on this one--I think!|

 Still, there was a backlog of repairs—mainly flat tires.
 That’s where I and five other Recycle-A-Bicycle volunteers came in.
-We were temporarily hired (for two weeks) to help get the bikes back out on the streets.
+We were temporarily recruited (for two weeks) to help get the bikes back out on the streets.

 Now, that backlog was not in any way a reflection of the competence or efficiency of the regular Bike Share staff.
 Indeed, some of them were working, or had worked, in some of the best bike shops in this city and elsewhere.
 The fact that there were so many bikes, most with flats, waiting to be fixed was testament to just how much the bikes were being used.
 You might say that, in that sense, the program was—at least for a time—a victim of its success.